 Experience: One year of experience as a respiratory care practitioner in an acute care hospital.
 Neonatal intubation experience is desirable.

 Licenses/Certificates: Possession of a valid Respiratory Care Practitioner license issued by State of California Respiratory Care Board.
-A copy of the license must be submitted with a completed employment application.

 Current principles, methods, and techniques of respiratory therapy; chemistry of gases used in respiratory therapy and their effect on the human body; care and operation of equipment used in respiratory therapy.